 Levine and other researchers from Career Trek, an early-intervention program for children at risk of not finishing high school, are working with parents to address these issues and guarantee a better future for the next generation.

-Levine is an associate professor in social work.
 In addition to educational interventions for at-risk youth and children, Levine also specializes in family-centred practice and social work practice with women.

 Dr. Hai Luo is an assistant professor in the Faculty of Social Work at the University of Manitoba.